GGsexual/Endless-Ocean-Fantabulastic-Edition/README.md

 HOW TO CHANGE FORMAT:

 -First you need to go to your config menu in Dolphin emulator, and go to Paths- make sure you have "Search subfolders" selected.
--Then back in the main menu, go to your copy of Endless Ocean, right click it and hit "Properties" -In the properties menu, naviate to "Filesystem" and right click "Disk" and hit "Extract entire disk" -Extract this disk to a folder of your choice, just be sure this folder is also selected in the previously mentioned "Paths" folder so that Dolphin can find it
+<p>-Then back in the main menu, go to your copy of Endless Ocean, right click it and hit "Properties"
+<p>-In the properties menu, naviate to "Filesystem" and right click "Disk" and hit "Extract entire disk"
+<p>-Extract this disk to a folder of your choice, just be sure this folder is also selected in the previously mentioned "Paths" folder so that Dolphin can find it

 -You should now have an extracted version of the game!
 Very simple :)